michaelsimonelli/qbpi/README.md

 # qoinbase
-Python library for the [Coinbase Pro API](https://docs.pro.coinbase.com/).
+Python client for the [Coinbase Pro API](https://docs.pro.coinbase.com/).

 This particular library has been modified to serve as an integration layer for q/kdb.